Music Box (Mariah Carey album): Release and promotion

-Music Box was released in both the United States and the United Kingdom on August 31, 1993, followed by Japan on September 11.
+Music Box was released in both the United States and the United Kingdom on August 31, 1993, followed by Hong Kong on September 8 and Japan on September 11.
 To promote the album, Carey embarked on her first headlining concert tour, the Music Box Tour.
 Due to stage fright, Carey had not toured to promote her previous albums and did not originally plan a tour to support Music Box.
 However, after the continued success of the album and persuasion from Tommy Mottola, Carey agreed.
 Because Carey did not feel physically or emotionally ready for an extensive tour, six concerts were scheduled, each with many days in between, in order to give her voice time to rest.
 Before the tour, she gave a performance at Proctor's Theatre on July 18, 1993, which was filmed and later released under the one-hour special Here Is Mariah Carey slated for release during the Christmas season.
 When tickets went on sale, the concerts did not sell out instantly but sold at a healthy pace.
 On the opening night, she sang at the Miami Arena.
 Approximately two-thirds of the venue's capacity was filled, which worried Carey's management.
 However, Carey did not seem to mind and began the show with high spirits.
 As the first show in Miami received scathing reviews; subsequent shows sold out of tickets and attracted rave reviews.

 Aside from touring for the first time in her career, Carey visited various American and European television programs, performing different singles from the album.
 In late 1993, Carey appeared on The Arsenio Hall Show, performing both "Dreamlover" and "Hero".
 Other 1993 performances included "Hero" on The Jay Leno Show and "Dreamlover" on her fourth visit to Top of the Pops.
 Carey continued promoting the album in 1994, performing both "Without You" and "Anytime You Need a Friend" on their fifth and sixth visits to Top of the Pops, as well as visiting France, Germany, Japan, the Netherlands, Spain and Sweden.
 In the midst of the Music Box Tour, Carey had already begun working with Walter Afanasieff on her holiday album Merry Christmas, which was to be released during the Christmas season of 1994.
 Additionally, Carey and Affanasieff reportedly began experimenting with ideas and music for Carey's 1995 album Daydream.